Register a Corporation in Ontario: Online Business Registry

 - The corporation can continue to exist even if shareholders change or pass away.

-- Corporations may find it easier to raise capital and attract investment compared to sole proprietorships or partnerships.
+- Corporations may find it easier to raise capital and attract investments compared to sole proprietorships or partnerships.
 Investors and lenders may be more willing to invest in a corporation due to its limited liability structure and potential for growth.

-Who can Incorporate?
+Who can Incorporate Ontario Corporation?

 - One or more individuals above the age of 18.

 - Must have a physical address in Ontario.
-If you don’t have a local provincial address, we provide registered address and mail scanning service:
+If you don’t have a local provincial address, we provide registered address and mail scanning service.

 - No residency requirement.